-We invite a wide range of approaches to international and transnational topics and themes, such as
+We invite a wide range of approaches to international topics and themes, such as

 - an examination of a critical issue in ethics, religion, literature, or history, viewed through an international lens;